david568303/shas-dream-oc-mt6768-a11/README.md

     Flash TWRP.img to recovery partition.

-    Put the zip you compiled in an external SD Card ( or later sideload it ).
+    Put the zip you obtained from AnyKernel3-master in an external SD Card ( or later sideload it ).

     Reboot to recovery